SUYASH-a17/Spark-SQL/README.md

 In Spark DF method1 explains the dataframe methods in SparkSQL

 ## SparkSQL2 file
-In this we continue with our SparkSQL methods in dataframe
+Here we continue with our SparkSQL methods on dataframes

 ## SparkSQL3 file
 More Sparksql on Dataframes and tables using df methods